TandoorRecipes/recipes/docs/features/import_export.md

         └── ...
 ```

+## Safron
+Go to you safron settings page and export your recipes.
+Then simply upload the entire `.zip` file to the importer.

+!!! warning "Images"
+    Safron exports do not contain any images.
+They will be lost during import.

 ## Paprika
 Paprika can create two types of export.
 The first is a proprietary `.paprikarecipes` file in some kind of binarized format.
 The second one is HTML files containing at least a bit of microdata.